-The Common Locale Data Repository Project, often abbreviated as CLDR, is a project of the Unicode Consortium to provide locale data in XML format for use in computer applications.
+The Common Locale Data Repository (CLDR) is a project of the Unicode Consortium to provide locale data in XML format for use in computer applications.
 CLDR contains locale-specific information that an operating system will typically provide to applications.
+CLDR is written in the Locale Data Markup Language (LDML).

 Developed by | Unicode Consortium |